Badaro/MTGOArchetypeParser/README.md

 ## Output options

 The first argument of the tool is how to display the output.
-There's two options at the moment:
+There's four options at the moment:

 * console
 * csv